-Knowledge and understanding are acquired through formal lectures, seminars and other directed independent learning activities at all stages.
-The progressive use of real life case studies is developed throughout the course.
+Knowledge and understanding are acquired through formal lectures, tutor-led seminars and other directed independent learning activities such as project work at all stages.

-Knowledge is assessed, formatively and summatively, by a number of methods, including seminars, coursework, examinations (seen and unseen, open and closed book) and project work.
+Knowledge is assessed formatively and summatively, by a number of methods, including seminars, coursework, examinations (seen and unseen, open and closed book) and project work.

 Assessment criteria are published at University, course and module level.
+Assignment briefs are provided with relevant guidance and information.
 Minimum standards of referencing are specified.